daviddkovacs/pyeogpr/docs/_build/html/_sources/index.rst.txt

 Installation
 ------------

-You can install pyeogpr using pip:
+You can install pyeogpr using pip via the command line:

 .. code-block:: shell